George Arthur Roberts: Marriage and children

-Plaques
+Plaques and Stamps

 In September 2016, Roberts was honoured with a blue plaque by the London Borough of Southwark as one of the first black men to serve in the army and fire brigade.

 The plaque is located on the Lewis Trust Dwellings in Warner Road, Camberwell, London.
 The scheme was led by the Southwark Heritage Association.

 At the unveiling firefighters solemnly formed a guard of honour at the ceremony.
 The ceremony was attended by family, politicians including Harriet Harman and the Mayor of Southwark, and assorted dignitaries, including the Acting High Commissioner of Trinidad and Tobago.

 Southwark historian Stephen Bourne had researched his life and career.
 Bourne then nominated Roberts for the blue plaque.
 When his nomination was accepted, Bourne led a campaign for Roberts to win.
 Roberts not only won, but proved to be a popular choice with voters.
 In 2020, Bourne included Roberts and his service in the Second World War in his book Under Fire – Black Britain in Wartime 1939-45 (The History Press).

 On 15 April 2018 a red plaque was unveiled by London Fire Brigade on New Cross Fire Station in South East London where he was stationed in World War Two.

+On 1 May 2025, a commemorative first class stamp was issued by the Royal Mail honouring George's firefighting efforts during the Blitz as part of the "Valour and Victory: Stories of the Second World War" series.